Kenosha County Board vote fails to overturn county executive's veto of solar energy resolution

 An incredulous Gentz said he was disappointed with Kerkman, who was not at the meeting.

-“Basically, her veto is saying that, you know, our voice doesn’t really matter.
-Our constituents’ voices don’t really matter,” he said.
+“Basically, her veto is saying that ... our voice doesn’t really matter.
+Our constituents’ voices don’t really matter,” Gentz said.

 He said for that last four to six years the board has battled to be on “sides.”